Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 print(y.shape)
 ```

-There are 400 faces in the dataset.
 Each row of `X` is one face, flattened into a 4096-dimensional vector.
 The `images` array stores the same data in image form, as 64x64 arrays that are easier to visualize.

 Visualize some sample faces